junebash/junebash.com/_posts/2020-09-30-type-erasure.md

 }
 ```

 Your first impression might be "Ahhh!
 Everything causes a fatal error!"
-But remember, we won't ever be using an instance of this base class; we'll only be using the subclass, which will override everything.
+But remember, we won't ever be using an instance of this base class (and since the initializer is private, we _can't_ even initialize it).
+We'll only be using the subclass, which will override everything.

 What's more important is that this base class matches the signature we're after: it's generic over the _output_, and it conforms to `QueryInput`.
 That may not _seem_ important yet, so let's move on to the subclass: